 Full details of Tom’s experience are set out below.
 A selection of current and recent cases include:

-- Acting for a North African State in an investment treaty arbitration arising out of two large infrastructure projects allegedly worth US$300 million
+- Acting for a North African state in an investment treaty arbitration arising out of two large infrastructure projects allegedly worth US$300 million

 - Acting for a US financial institution in a US$1billion claim against a UK bank

 - Acting for a prominent international businessman in a potential claim between parties to a joint venture